 Green by Design

-thingCHARGER ships with Micro & Mini-USB and the Apple 30-pin.
+thingCHARGER ships with Mini-USB and with Apple 30-pin on request.
 Lightning is an optional extra.

 (There's an exhausting, if not exhaustive, list of devices we'll charge at the foot of this page).